martin059/virtualization-level-2-vagrant-setup/README.md

 The following measurements provide an idea of the project's scale and the hardware requirements for the device that will execute it.

-These measurements were conducted with an Almalinux 9 box image cached in local storage.
+These measurements were conducted with an AlmaLinux 9 box image cached in local storage.
 Without this cache, the execution times would have been longer.

 The tests were executed on a laptop workstation with the following specifications: